How We Make It

 • Local Repurposing: All remaining offcuts are repurposed by local vendors who transform them into various products like bags and even traditional artwork.
 This not only minimizes landfill waste but also empowers local businesses.

-Prioritizing Sustainable Materials
+Materials

 Here are some examples of the plant's success in sustainable material selection: